metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 Thus we have 3 ways of visualizing the win frequency distribution increase following increased door quantity.
 Interestingly, as door quantity increases, the standard deviation seems to contract slightly after the means show an asymptote, which reflects that win frequency increase becomes both higher and more certain at higher door quantities.

-I've allowed for two plot types with the `ribbontype` argument, which allow for two types of confidence visualizations (the grey-colored ribbon overlay).
-This can use either the standard deviation (if `sd`, the default), or the minimum and maximum win frequencies observed (if `minmax`).
+I've allowed for two types of line plot overlays with the `ribbontype` argument.
+This allows for 2 types of confidence visualizations (the grey-colored ribbon overlay).
+Confidences can use either the standard deviation (if `sd`, the default), or the minimum and maximum win frequencies observed (if `minmax`).
 Let's compare these below.

 ```
 pclassic1 <- getlineplot(lnd, ptitle = "Std. dev. overlay", ribbontype = "sd")